operator-framework/operator-sdk/doc/ansible/dev/testing_guide.md

 can cause unexpected problems if you end up corrupting your environment during testing, but running `molecule destroy` will reset it.

+- `molecule test` performs a full loop, bringing a cluster up, preparing it, running your tasks, and tearing it down.
+- `molecule converge` is more useful for iterative development, as it leaves your environment up between runs.
+This can cause unexpected problems if you end up corrupting your environment during testing, but running `molecule destroy` will reset it.

 ## operator-sdk test local